-The world is facing significant challenges in ensuring a sustainable future for our people and our planet.
+The world is facing significant challenges in ensuring a sustainable future for its people and its planet.

-The finance sector is an important contributor to the global sustainability agenda and should promote sustainable finance, by incorporating environmental, social and governance ("ESG") factors into investment decision-making, and by supporting the allocation of capital to sustainable initiatives.
+The finance sector is an important contributor to the global sustainability agenda and should promote sustainable finance, by incorporating environmental, social and governance (ESG) factors into investment decision-making, and by supporting the allocation of capital to sustainable initiatives.

-Every organisation has to play its particular role in the transition to a sustainable society, depending on its impact and its opportunities.
-With a special position in the financial ecosystem, Euronext connects European economies to global capital markets, to accelerate innovation and sustainable growth with the ambition to build the leading market infrastructure in Europe and the purpose to shape capital markets for future generations:
+Every organisation has a unique role to play in the transition to a sustainable society, based on its impacts, risks and opportunities.
+With a special position in the financial ecosystem, Euronext connects European economies to global capital markets, to accelerate innovation and sustainable growth, with the ambition to build the leading market infrastructure in Europe and the purpose to shape capital markets for future generations.

-- our Ambition: Build the leading market infrastructure in Europe; - our Purpose: Shape capital markets for future generations; - our Mission: Connect European economies to global capital markets, to accelerate innovation and sustainable growth.
+- Our Ambition: Build the leading market infrastructure in Europe. - Our Purpose: Shape capital markets for future aenerations. - Our Mission: Connect European economies to global capital markets, to accelerate innovation and sustainable growth.

-The strategic plan "Growth for Impact 2024" is built on Euronext's strong focus on ESG and the priority is to empower sustainable finance through an ambitious 1.5° climate commitment for Euronext that aims to make a tangible impact on its partners and clients, and an enhanced inclusive people strategy.
-The sustainability strategy focuses on accelerating climate action both in the Euronext operations and through the role it plays in empowering sustainable finance across all its markets.
+The strategic plan "Growth for Impact 2024" is built on Euronext's strong focus on ESG, with the priority to empower sustainable finance through an ambitious 1.5° climate commitment for Euronext that aims to make a tangible impact on its partners and clients, and an enhanced inclusive people strategy.
+The sustainability strategy focuses on accelerating climate action both in Euronext's operations and through the role it plays in empowering sustainable finance across all its markets.